 DECELERATION AXIS DEADZONE INSIDE

 This sets the size of the inner deadzone for brakes.
 The larger this deadzone, the more the brakes will need to be pressed before the car begins to slow.
-Turn this up if the brake input is registered when the controller brake pedal is in neutral position.
+Turn this up if the brake input is registered when the controller brake pedal is neutral.

 DECELERATION AXIS DEADZONE OUTSIDE